The Vietnam Veterans Memorial is one of the most popular memorials in Washington DC. This memorial is a tribute to a controversial war.

 The Vietnam War of the 1960s and 70s saw more than 58,000 American military personnel killed while serving in the war zone.

-The Memorial Wall was dedicated in 1982.
-It is a V-shaped polish black granite wall that runs 246 feet long.
-Names of all who diest in the war or who are listed as missing in action are displayed on the wall.
+The Vietnam Veterans Memorial Wall was dedicated in 1982.
+It is a V-shaped polished black granite wall that runs 246 feet long.
+Names of all who died in the war or who are listed as missing in action are displayed on the wall.

 It was designed by Maya Lin who at the time was a student at Yale University.
+She won a design competition with her memorial design.
 Maya Lin said, "The names would become the memorial."

 She designed the wall so to allow everyone to respond and remember.

 Initially, the wall led to some controversy because people felt it was abstract.
 The Three Soldiers were added facing the wall but at a distance to not intrude on the design of the memorial wall.

 The memorial wall is what most people think of when they think of the Vietnam War Memorial in Washington DC.

 How Many Names are on the Vietnam War Memorial?